 It is a centre dedicated to preserving and telling myths, legends and folktales from Scotland, as well as preserving the tradition of storytelling, so popular among the Celtic peoples in their Céilidhs.
 The SSC is located on the Royal Mile of the Scottish capital, Edinburgh, and is a centre of dissemination of this Scottish cultural heritage, offering live performances of storytelling, theatre, dance and music, but also offering exhibitions and training programs in the ancestral art of telling stories.

 The Scottish Storytelling Centre is the core and organising centre of the Scottish International Storytelling Festival, a great celebration which brings together, from 1989 and for two weeks, storytellers and keepers of the oral tradition from the most diverse cultures on our planet.
 These offer the legacy of their traditions seasoned with music, songs and ballads.

-The Scottish Storytelling Centre will be the main responsible for bringing together and coordinating the “host” of storytellers from around the world with which it is intended to create the global network of storytelling activists, The Global Storytelling Lab.
+The Scottish Storytelling Centre will be the main responsible for bringing together and coordinating the “host” of storytellers from around the world with which it is intended to create the global network of storytelling activists, The Earth Story Tellers.
 They will be the main responsible for spreading the Earth Stories Collection which the Avalon Project will compile.

 Become a supporter

 - Header picture: Fields of Glastonbury, by Javier Poveda, under license CC BY-NC-SA.

 - “Mariri Yawanawá”, by Agência de Noticias do Acre, under license CC BY in Flickr.

 - Composition of pictures, courtesy of the Scottish Storytelling Centre.

 - “Manifestation anti G8 au Havre”, by Guillaume Paumier, under license CC BY, in Wikipedia.